-Commercial development integrates with surrounding uses and infrastructure.

-- 12.1.1 Encourage commercial development to locate within hamlets, or high-visibility locations adjacent to highways and County roadways. - 12.1.2 Encourage highway commercial development to locate adjacent to highways. - 12.1.3 Regardless of a previous subdivision on the quarter, Council may allow the subdivision of a parcel from a quarter section of agricultural land for a rural/highway commercial use where it has been demonstrated that the proposed development is compatible with adjacent uses and developments.
+OBJE CTIVE Commercial development integrates with surrounding uses and infrastructure.
+12.1.1 ge commercial development to locate within hamlets, or bility locations adjacent to highways and County s.
+12.1.2 Encourag to highw ge highway commercial development to locate adjacent ays.
+12.1.3 allow the agricultu been der ess of a previous subdivision on the quarter, Council may a subdivision of a parcel from a quarter section of ral land for a rural/highway commercial use where it has monstrated that the proposed development is compatible acent uses and developments.